jmrh/building-a-rule-engine-using-aws-lambda-dynamodb/README.md

 **Purpose:**

-This guide helps to implement a simple rule engine frameowrk and how to externalize rules stroing in DynamoDB and finally use Lambda and DynamoDB stream to fire those rules.
+This guide helps to implement a simple rule engine framework and how to externalize rules storing in DynamoDB and finally use Lambda and DynamoDB stream to fire those rules.

 **Introduction:**